sudar-path/kc-rest-mtls/README.md

 # kc-rest-mtls

-How to enable certificate based authentication client access to the REST API of Kafka Connect
+How to enable certificate based authentication for client access to the REST API of Kafka Connect
   * Configuration
   * Outputs